ehealthsuisse/EPR-by-example/files/PIXQuery.md

 The request message is not complex in nature, but quite lengthy due to the genericity of the HL7 V3 standard.

-The SOAP *Header* element shall conveys the following information:
+The SOAP *Header* element shall convey the following information:

 - *To* element: The URL of the provide an register document set service.
 - *MessageID* element: a UUID of the message.